 - Don’t feel like you have to take all of the advice you receive.

-UVA notes that the supplemental essay questions are intentionally broad and open-ended in order to give you the opportunity to share your voice through the essay and recommends that you ignore feedback if it doesn’t fit your writing style.
+UVA notes that the supplemental essay questions are intentionally broad and open-ended in order to give you the opportunity to share your voice through the essay.
+They recommend that you ignore feedback if it doesn’t fit your writing style.

 - Above all else, be sure to write essays that are true to your experiences and values.

-Let’s start looking through each of the supplemental questions.
+Below, we’ll begin looking through each of the University of Virginia supplemental essay questions.

-The University of Virginia begins their school/program-specific question prompt with the following statement:
+The University of Virginia begins their school/program-specific question prompt list with the following statement:

 “We are looking for passionate students to join our diverse community of scholars, researchers, and artists.
 Answer the question that corresponds to the school/program to which you are applying in a half page or roughly 250 words.”